tanaylab/metacells/docs/source/intro.rst

 been done by directly clustering the cells using various methods.

-In contrast, the metacell approach groups together profiles of the "same" biological state into groups with the *minimal* number of profiles needed for computing robust statistics (in particular, mean gene expression).
+In contrast, the metacell approach groups together profiles of the "same" biological state into groups of cells of the "same" biological state, with the *minimal* number of profiles needed for computing robust statistics (in particular, mean gene expression).
 Each such group is a single "metacell".

-By summing profiles together, each metacell greatly reduces the sampling variance, and provides a more robust estimation of some transcription state.
-In particular, a metacell is not a cell type (multiple metacells may belong to the same type), and is not a parametric model of the cell state.
+By summing profiles of cells of the "same" state together, each metacell greatly reduces the sampling variance, and provides a more robust estimation of the transcription state.
+Note a metacell is *not* a cell type (multiple metacells may belong to the same "type", or even have the "same" state, if the data sufficiently over-samples this state).
+Also, a metacell is *not* a parametric model of the cell state.
+It is merely a more robust description of some cell state.

-The metacells should therefore be further analyzed using additional methods to classify cell types, detect cell trajectories and/or lineage, build parametric models for cell behavior, etc. Using metacells as input for such analysis techniques should benefit both from the more robust, less noisy input; and also from the (~100-fold) reduction in the number of profiles to analyze.
+The metacells should therefore be further analyzed as if they were cells, using additional methods to classify cell types, detect cell trajectories and/or lineage, build parametric models for cell behavior, etc. Using metacells as input for such analysis techniques should benefit both from the more robust, less noisy input; and also from the (~100-fold) reduction in the number of cells to analyze when dealing with large data (e.g. analyzing millions of individual cells).

 Usage
 -----